samanthamoss87/Project-1/README..md

 - I created a contact us form where the user could pick a specific area there want more information on and a text area where they can go into more details.
 - They cannot submit the form unless all areas are filled in.
 - I added RS Vision Consulting information for them to contact us through email if they require and they can also research into the business if they require to do so.
+- Project 2 - Once all the areas of the contact us form has been filled in the submit button will highlight blue to notify the end user the form is ready to submit.
+- Project 2 - Once the form is submitted the end user will recevie a pop up that says thank you for contacting RS Vision Consulting and we will be in contact with you in 48 hours.

 ## Cookie Policy
 <div align="center">